selgebali/Acmhi_Computational_Inclusion.io/Discussion-Points-from-LeidenScienceAvengers.md

 **Category X**:<br>

 🐼 Training and teaching someone else (i.e. train the trainer)<br>
-🐼 Socialising with other participants in safe space<br>
+🐼 Socializing with other participants in safe space<br>
 🐼 Patience + encouragement from mentors (for positive learning experience)<br>
 🐼 Feeling less intimidated<br>
-🤓 Encouragement for participation forex.( Freebies; if n amount of "pull requests” submitted)<br>
+🤓 Encouragement for participation forex. ( Freebies; if n amount of "pull requests” submitted)<br>
 🤓 Engaging with the audience to have their input on session design<br>
 🤓 Fun badges —> info about yourself, pronounce, stickers, etc…<br>
 🤓 Providing opportunities to contribute/brainstorm in a group (not asking questions by yourself or having to find others, like ice-breakers but on specific topics)<br>

 **Conduct:** <br>

-Code of conduct + harassment reporting procedures <br>
+🐼 Code of conduct + harassment reporting procedures <br>
-Use of language <br>
+🐼 Use of language <br>
-🤓Having a person delegated to receive complaints about and take action regarding digressions from code of conduct 🤓Language: <br>
+🤓 Having a person delegated to receive complaints about and take action regarding digressions from code of conduct <br>
+🤓 Language: <br>
-* 🤓simple & less technical <br>
+🤓 simple & less technical <br>
-* 🤓“For Everyone” (both computational and non-computational backgrounds) <br>
+🤓 “For Everyone” (both computational and non-computational backgrounds) <br>

 **Participant engagement:** <br>

-Learning by talking about my work to gain feedback Collaborative working i.e. sprints / hackathons Learning from peers
+🐼 Learning by talking about my work to gain feedback <br>
+🐼 Collaborative working i.e. sprints/hackathons <br>
+🐼 Learning from peers<br>

 **Feedback driven learning:** <br>

-Learning by doing—> problem based
+🐼 Learning by doing—> problem based <br>
-Interactive learning rather than powerpoints
+🐼 Interactive learning rather than powerpoints <br>

 **Accessibility:** <br>

-Funding + support from senior researchers and sponsors Offering mentorship programs for community members
+🤓 Funding + support from senior researchers and sponsors <br>
+🤓 Offering mentorship programs for community members <br>

 **Community and continuity :** <br>

-Get to be exposed to the “ how to” of the event, how did we come up with the idea of the hackathon?
+🐼 Get to be exposed to the “ how-to” of the event, how did we come up with the idea of the hackathon? <br>
-Longevity and long term goals such as working in a community Be familiar with the audiences needs (e.g operating system) Knowing the audience, sending survey to ask for their;
+🐼 Longevity and long term goals such as working in a community <br>
-Background
-Knowledge
+🤓 Be familiar with the audiences needs (e.g operating system) <br>
+🤓 Knowing the audience, sending a survey to ask for their;<br>
+* Background<br>
+* Knowledge<br>
-Expectations / expected outcome
+* Expectations / expected outcome<br>

-**Community building:**
+**Community building:**<br>

-Collaboration with other communities (increase visibility both ways) Digital + visual promotion campaign
+Collaboration with other communities (increase visibility both ways)<br>
+Digital + visual promotion campaign<br>
-Visiting, physical meetings
+Visiting, physical meetings <br>
-structure and leadership + several maintainers Support, working with allies + supporters
+Structure and leadership + several maintainers<br>
+Support, working with allies + supporters<br>
-Media; Facebook, Twitter hashtags to follow, Slack
+Media; Facebook, Twitter hashtags to follow, Slack<br>
-Use of tools for communication
+Use of tools for communication<br>
-Common project / aim/ goal
+Common project/aim/goal <br>
-Social events, personal interactions, meetups
+Social events, personal interactions, meetups <br>
-Working alongside and bonding with similar like minded same stage/career level individuals Freedom + ownership too within teams and community Regular/ scheduled  video hangouts
+Working alongside and bonding with similar like-minded same stage/career level individuals<br>
+Freedom + ownership too within teams and community<br>
+Regular/ scheduled video hangouts <br>